Brayconn/FilePhoenix/Tips.md

 ## Flattening and Reloading
 The "Flatten and Reload" button will save your file to a temporary location and parse the resulting file anew.
-This can be useful in cases where FilePhoenix looses track of how a file would really be parsed when whole.
+This can be useful in cases where FilePhoenix loses track of how a file would really be parsed when whole.
 However, it is important that you set any File Type Module options that concern opening files to some version of "dynamic".
-Failing to do this could at best make no difference at all, or at worst, could result in the file being read incorrectly, thus leaving you with the same (or a bigger!) mess than you started with.
+Failing to do this could, at best, make no difference at all, or, at worst, could result in the file being read incorrectly, thus leaving you with the same (or a bigger!) mess than you started with.

 ## Chaining Files
 Fun fact: you can chain multiple instances of FilePhoenix together.